 ECONOMIC, SOCIAL, AND ADMINISTRATIVE PHARMACY (ESAP)

 The ESAP division provides expertise and instruction in both the professional pharmacy program (PharmD) and the graduate program in Pharmaceutical Sciences.
-Often known as the discipline of Pharmacy Administration, ESAP offers a Doctor of Philosophy degree in Pharmaceutical Sciences with a concentration in Health Outcomes Research and Pharmacoeconomics.
+Often known as the discipline of Pharmacy Administration, ESAP offers a Master of Science and Doctor of Philosophy degree in Pharmaceutical Sciences with a concentration in Health Outcomes Research and Pharmacoeconomics.

 Faculty Members and Research Interests